duchess-rs/duchess/book/src/threat_model.md

 * [Assumptions](#assumptions): requirements for safe usage of Duchess which Duchess itself cannot enforce.
 * [Code invariants](#code-invariants): invariants that Duchess maintains
-* [Threat vectors that cause UB](#threat-vectors-that-cause-ub): ways to create undefined behavior using JNI, and how duchess prevents them (references code invariants and assumptions)
+* [Threat vectors that cause UB](#threat-vectors-that-cause-ub): ways to create undefined behavior using JNI, and how Duchess prevents them (references code invariants and assumptions)
 * [Threat vectors that do not cause UB](#threat-vectors-that-do-not-cause-ub): suboptimal uses of the JNI that do not create UB; duchess prevents some of these but not all (references code invariants and assumptions)

 ## Assumptions